-Kalu Bistro, one of Barrio Escalante’s hip new café restaurants its also a great place for families. the bistro, which is situated inside of a repurposed home, has a small central courtyard with a dedicated children’s play space.
+Kalú Bistro, one of Barrio Escalante’s hip café restaurants, is also a great place for families.
+The bistro, which is situated inside of a repurposed home, has a small central courtyard with a dedicated children’s play space.
 It’s the perfect opportunity for parents to socialize and enjoy a sophisticated meal while kids can color or run around.
 There are also kid friendly options on the menu, and fun gifts for children in the boutique.

 More Info: 2253 8426; http://kalu.co.cr/